-How is the B1155 FORD code repair?Start by checking the "Possible Causes" listed above.
+Start by checking the "Possible Causes" listed above.
 Visually inspect the related wiring harness and connectors.
 Check for damaged components and look for broken, bent, pushed out, or corroded connector's pins.

 The cost to diagnose the B1155 FORD code is 1.0 hour of labor.
-The auto repair labor rates vary widely across the country, and even within the same city.
-Most auto repairs shops charge between $75 and $150 per hour.
+The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
+Most auto repair shops charge between $75 and $150 per hour.

 The subwoofer amplifier receives voltage and ground.
 To enable the subwoofer amplifier, the Audio Control Module (ACM) sends voltage.
 The circuit acts as both an output (to enable the amplifier) and an input (to detect an amplifier overload condition).
 A variable resistor in the subwoofer amplifier modifies the voltage signal from the ACM.
 In the event of an overload, the ACM clips the audio output signal to the amplifier (heard as distortion), in order to prevent damage to the amplifier and speaker.
 An open in circuit will cause the subwoofer to produce no sound, because the enable signal will not reach the subwoofer amplifier.
 A short to ground or short to voltage can cause severe distortion to be heard in the subwoofer.
 The Diagnostic Trouble Code (DTC) sets when a short to voltage is detected on the circuit.

 Need more information on how to fix the B1155 FORD code?

 Get Access to Factory Service Manuals